Test Data Automation

 Test data Automation Tools

 Once developed, DATPROF applications can be automated using the DATPROF Runtime module.
-This easy to use service request broker can be accessed either through an intuitive browser interface or API managed and manipulated by Automation Servers or Job Management Systems.
-This means that it can be easily integrated with tools such as Jenkins, ServiceNow, Xebialabs or the Atlassion suite.
+This easy-to-use service request broker can be accessed either through an intuitive browser interface or API managed and manipulated by Automation Servers or Job Management Systems.
+This means that it can be easily integrated with devops automation tools such as Jenkins, ServiceNow, Xebialabs or the Atlassion suite.

 As importantly, the interface can be configured to control, or restrict, user access to the masking and development projects.
 This means that a self-service delivery mechanism can be quickly deployed, with confidence.
 The end result is that you satisfy the test data bottleneck by delivering to your users the right test data, at the right place and at the right time.
 You’re giving them what they want, when they want it!

-Having one Test Data Management portal is crucial for test data automation.
-Imagine that you can execute and monitor test data subsetting, masking and generation from one single portal.
+Having one high-performance Test Data Management portal is crucial in the test automation approach.
+Imagine that you can execute and monitor test data subsetting, masking and generation from one single portal for all your tests.
 From this portal you can deploy test data to multiple teams and environments at the same time.
 Portal users login and refresh their own test data environment and they execute multiple processes.
 It’s the most efficient way of generating test data you can think of.

 The impact of a subset